digidem/comapeo-mobile/docs/EndToEndTests/E2ENoGos.md

 ### Map

+1. **Scale Bar**:

+- Scale bar appears and behaves as it should

-1. **Navigation Centering Button**:
+2. **Navigation Centering Button**:

-- [On click] Navigation centering button [to turn on] shows blue dot in crosshairs and centers position.
+- Navigation centering button [to turn on] shows blue dot in crosshairs and centers position.
 - While device is moving, blue dot on map remains centered and map tracks movement
-- [On click] Navigation centering button [to turn off] shows empty crosshairs
+- Navigation centering button [to turn off] shows empty crosshairs

 2. **Connectivity**: